Too much choice can be paralyzing. For this reason you may appreciate knowing how to choose a WordPress theme the easy way.

 Create a Shortlist of Possible Themes

-Don’t even hope to evaluate very WordPress theme available.
+Don’t even hope to evaluate every WordPress theme available.
 It’s just not possible.
 I suggest you create a shortlist of no more than ten themes to consider.
+Here are some way to do it:

 Free versus Premium